nolus-protocol/nolus-core/doc/adr/20221014-genesis-contracts-loading.md

     code-upload: OnlyAddress - admin contract address
     instantiation: Everybody

+- [option 6] Upload and instantiate contracts after the chain has started, where each contract instance will have a specific address with instantiation permissions, selected when uploading the contracts.
+Global wasm permissions:
+    code-upload: OnlyAddress - admin contract address
+    instantiation: Everybody

 ## Decision Outcome

-We decided to go with option-5 because it is the most safe approach and we won't need to overengineer the genesis creation.
+We decided to go with option-6 because it is the most safe approach and we won't need to overengineer the genesis creation.
+We also decided to decuple from neutron wasm fork and we won't be using the gen_msgs anymore as it is not supported in the basic wasmd functionlities.
+We've created a wasmd-nolus fork which includes code optimization and ibc events filtering which are required for neutron interchain-txs and interchain-queries' modules.

 In the future if we need faster contracts execution, we can do code pinning [https://docs.cosmwasm.com/docs/1.0/smart-contracts/code-pinning/]
 We can also have DAO governed smart contracts, adding another layer to voting [https://docs.cosmwasm.com/dev-academy/dao-governance/what-is-a-dao#dao-governed-smart-contracts]